preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 .. image:: query-added.png

 Note that you can type the script directly in the field, if you know how.
+You can use all options in the Keyword Query Language (KQL).
+See this Microsoft page for reference: :doc:`Keyword Query Language (KQL) syntax reference <https://docs.microsoft.com/en-us/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference>`

 You can also add additional parameters. by using the method explained above or typing directly in the field.
 Here's an example when the script collects users from two departments: